Solana: How to handle the transaction expiry error

 In Solana, priority fees are critical in determining the processing order of transactions submitted to the network.
 The system prioritizes transactions based on the fees associated with them, which means that transactions with higher fees are more likely to be processed quickly.
 This is particularly important during high network activity, where the competition for block space can lead to delays in transaction confirmations.

 To leverage this mechanism, developers can opt to increase the transaction fee—referred to as a priority fee—to boost the priority of their transaction in the processing queue.
-By doing so, they increase the likelihood that their transaction will be processed before reaching the lastValidBlockHeight.
+By doing so, they increase the likelihood that their transaction will be processed before reaching the lastValidBlockHeight

-This strategy is especially effective in mitigating the TransactionExpiredBlockheightExceededError, as it helps ensure that transactions are confirmed within their valid window, even under congested network conditions.
+, as it helps ensure that transactions are confirmed within their valid window, even under congested network conditions.

 How to use Priority Fees

-Learn how to implement priority fees in your transactions using solana/web3.js: Solana: How to use Priority Fees to unlock faster transactions and estimate Priority Fees dynamically.
+: Solana: How to use Priority Fees to unlock faster transactions and estimate Priority Fees dynamically.

 How to implement a retry logic

 Implementing effective retry logic is crucial for managing transactions in Solana, especially during high network congestion.
-This approach ensures that transactions stand a higher chance of being processed before reaching the lastValidBlockHeight.
+This approach ensures that transactions stand a higher chance of being processed before reaching the lastValidBlockHeight

 According to Solana documentation, even though RPC nodes have a generic rebroadcasting algorithm, developers can significantly benefit from customizing their rebroadcasting logic to better suit their application needs.

-• Retry mechanism: The retry mechanism involves resubmitting a transaction with adjusted parameters if the initial submission fails.
-This could be due to the transaction nearing or exceeding the lastValidBlockHeight due to network delays or congestion.
-Custom rebroadcasting logic allows applications to control the retry process more finely, for example, by adjusting the lastValidBlockHeight and transaction fees dynamically based on the current network status.
+- Retry mechanism: The retry mechanism involves resubmitting a transaction with adjusted parameters if the initial submission fails.
+This could be due to the transaction nearing or exceeding the

-• Enhanced control with custom logic: Developers are encouraged to enable preflight checks that raise errors before the actual submission of transactions.
+to a lower number and manually manage the retries within their application logic, using current network conditions to guide the timing of these retries. - Enhanced control with custom logic: Developers are encouraged to enable preflight checks that raise errors before the actual submission of transactions.
 This ensures that all signatures are valid and the referenced block hash is still within the last 150 blocks, helping prevent unnecessary retries.
 Ensuring that the initial transaction's block hash has expired is critical to avoid duplicating transactions on the network if a transaction must be resubmitted.

 How to implement a retry logic

-Learn how to implement a retry logic in your transactions using solana/web3.js: Solana: Enhancing SPL Token transfers with retry logic.
+Learn how to implement a retry logic in your transactions using

 Also, check the Solana docs on how to take care of re-broadcasting transactions.